LinkNacional/integration-rede-for-woocommerce/README.txt

 * Have installed the WooCommerce plugin.

 == Changelog ==
+# 3.9.3 - 2025/06/13
+* Changed the feedback for logs in the Rede payment method.

 # 3.9.2 - 2025/06/06
 * Fix for the PIX verification URL.